erdutku/R_Project/README.md

-#This document includes R project which set linear regression.
+#This document includes R project which set logictic regression.